Hello, and welcome to the official City on a Hill Press website. We’re glad you’re here. Please, come on in, pull up a chair, and let’s chat.

 Treat Others with Respect

-It’s the Golden Rule: “Treat others the way you’d like to be treated.”
+It’s the Golden Rule 2.0: “Treat others how they’d like to be treated.”
 Our community is filled with a wide variety of opinions that should be respected.
-We’re not big fans of commenters personally attacking other community members, including CHP Staff.
+We don’t tolerate personal attacks toward other community members.

 Share Your Opinions